Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 To WooCommerce (4,142):

-• Lower monthly costs (initial perception—often false)
+• Lower monthly costs (initial perception, often false in practice)

 • More control/flexibility